Skip to main content

 Big Sur Safety and Evacuation

 What’s important to YOU and YOUR NEIGHBORHOOD?
-We invite you to participate in our Big Sur Safety and Evacuation Survey .
+We invite you to participate in our Big Sur Safety and Evacuation Survey.
 This is an opportunity for you to be heard and help steer your neighborhood evacuation planning activities.
-The survey will remain open for an extended period of time.
 Survey responses are posted real-time in the Big Sur Safety and Evacuation Survey Dashboard below.
 Based on these results, we’ll create an action plan to move forward with those neighborhoods that are interested in developing safety and evacuation plans.
 The survey is available in Spanish and English.

 Big Sur StoryMap